-- Symptoms which usually start or predominate in one eye at first, becoming bilateral after a few days.
+- Symptoms usually begin in one eye, becoming bilateral after a few days.

-- History of upper respiratory tract infection or of close contact with someone with a red eye is common.
+- There is commonly a history of upper respiratory tract infection or of close contact with someone with a red eye.

 - Corneal involvement is seen in epidemic keratoconjunctivitis but usually not in pharyngoconjunctival fever.

-- Cool compresses and artificial tears several times daily for comfort.
+- Cool compresses and artificial tears used several times daily may improve comfort.

-- Avoid antibiotic or antiviral drops unless superinfection is suspected, as there are as yet no effective eye drops against adenovirus.
+- Antibiotic or antiviral drops should not be used unless superinfection is suspected, as there are no effective eye drops against adenovirus.

-- Seek specialised advice for epidemic keratoconjunctivitis: pseudomembranes need removal and steroid eye drops may be used to prevent scarring.
+- Seek specialised advice for epidemic keratoconjunctivitis, as pseudomembranes need removal and steroid eye drops may be used to prevent scarring.